bioniqlabs-oss/synthea-studio/README.md

 - **Job Tracking** - Full audit trail of generation jobs with configurations and logs
 - **Flexible Storage** - Support for local, S3, MinIO, and Azure storage backends
 - **Async Processing** - Non-blocking generation using Celery workers
+- **Micro-Frontend Architecture** - Embed Synthea Studio in your applications via Module Federation
+- **Standalone & Embeddable** - Run as independent app or integrate into existing platforms

 ## Quick Start